This section does not apply to a city of the 2nd class if it is contained within a county which adopts a county assessor system under s. 70.99

 , regional planning commission created under s.
 66.0309

 , long-term care district under s.
 46.2895

 , this exemption shall not apply to land conveyed after August 17, 1961, to any such governmental unit or for its benefit while the grantor or others for his or her benefit are permitted to occupy the land or part thereof in consideration for the conveyance.
+The exemption under this subsection applies to the property of a regional planning commission that the commission owned prior to October 1, 2021.
+If a regional planning commission subsequently sells property exempt from taxation under this subsection, the exemption applies to property purchased and owned by the commission if the total size of all property owned by the commission is substantially similar in size to the total property owned by the commission prior to October 1, 2021.
+Any property of the regional planning commission in excess of that size restriction is subject to taxation under this chapter.
 Leasing the property exempt under this subsection, regardless of the lessee and the use of the leasehold income, does not render that property taxable.

 (2m) Property leased or subleased to school districts.

 All of the property that is owned or leased by a corporation, organization or association that is exempt from federal income taxation under section 501